oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 **Response:**

-The actuator is alive.
+The Actuator is alive.

 ```
 {"status": 200}
 ```

 ### A.4.2 Version of Language specification supported
-This Command queries the actuator to determine which version(s) of the language specification are supported.
-The language specifications use semantic versioning ("major.minor"); for each supported major version the actuator need only report the highest supported minor version.
+This Command queries the Actuator to determine which version(s) of the language specification are supported.
+The language specifications use semantic versioning ("major.minor"); for each supported major version the Actuator need only report the highest supported minor version.

 **Command:**